 In 1998, an archaeological assessment for a 6.8-acre land parcel was conducted by CSH (Hammatt and Chiogioji 1998).
 The parcel is bounded by Halekauwila Street (north), Pohukaina Street (south), Keawe Street (west), and Cooke Street (east).
 The parcel is the site of a municipal parking lot, a state government building, Mother Waldron Playground, and a lawn area.
 It is also the former site of the Pohukaina Elementary School.
 The Mother Waldron Park area was designated SIHP # 50-80-14-1388 as part of a thematic group of Honolulu City and County Art Deco Parks.
 A reinterment site for the Hawaiian burials discovered during construction within Kaka'ako ID-3 (Winieski and Hammatt 2000) was established at the corner of Cooke and Halekauwila Streets.
-SHPD also designated an interment site at the corner of July 2, 1992, cited in Hammatt and Chiogioji 1998:29).
+SHPD also designated an interment site at the corner of Cooke and Pohukaina Streets, which "will be reserved for future interments" (SHPD memo of July 2, 1992, cited in Hammatt and Chiogioji 1998:29).